Statistics and Demographics

 - Road — Nashville is intersected by three major interstate highways: I-40, I-24, and I-65.
 I-440 is an inner beltway circling the city, and I-840 is a Southern outer beltway between I-40E and I-24E and between 1-24E and I-65S.

 - Rail — The Music City Star Rail opened its East Corridor route in late 2005.
 With service Monday through Friday, three daily morning and afternoon trains connect Donelson, Hermitage, Mt.
 Juliet, and Lebanon to downtown Nashville.
 The East Corridor route covers 32 miles and service between stops peaks at 60 miles per hour.

-- More than 50,000 jobs are directly related to the hospitality industry.
+- 57,400 jobs are directly related to the hospitality industry.

-- Nashville hosted more than 12.2 million visitors in 2013 resulting in more than $4 billion in revenues for the city.
+- Nashville hosted 13.9 million visitors in 2016 resulting in more than $5.7 billion in direct visitor spending.

 - Nashville has 27,100 hotel rooms in the city and 39,700 in Nashville MSA.